-The following is a list of units available for study in the Faculty of Arts.
+The following is a list of units arranged alphabetically by subject discipline, which are available for study in the Faculty of Arts.
 The list shows details of prerequisites, co-requisites and exclusions (units which cannot be taken in addition to the unit listed).